dd86k/WinYourDesktop/README.md

 Make sure Costura.Fody and SharpShell are installed and referenced.

-Generate the wyd-lib project first, since WinYourDesktop and WinYourDesktopConsole depends on the library in order to run.
+Since WinYourDesktop and WinYourDesktopConsole, Visual Studio generates wyd-lib first.

 Then you can just debug right away.